matthias-bs/Bresser_Weather_Sensor_CC1101_TTN/README.md

 ## Software

 ### The Things Network Decoder

-Paste [ttn_decoder.js](ttn_decoder.js)  as "Custom Javascript formatter" to "Payload Formatters" -> "Uplink" on The Things Network Console.
+Decode payload (a sequence of bytes) into data structures which are readable/suitable for further processing: paste [ttn_decoder.js](ttn_decoder.js)  as "Custom Javascript formatter" to "Payload Formatters" -> "Uplink" on The Things Network Console.

 ### TTN-MQTT-Integration

-see https://www.thethingsnetwork.org/forum/t/some-clarity-on-mqtt-topics/44226/2
+How to receive and decode the payload with an MQTT client - see https://www.thethingsnetwork.org/forum/t/some-clarity-on-mqtt-topics/44226/2

 V3 topic: